-London Craft Week is five years old.
-Now a firmly established event in the design calendar LCW goes beyond the surface of beauty, separating the great from the good.
+London Craft Week is now a firmly established event in the design calendar.
+It goes beyond the surface of beauty, separating the great from the good.

 Read: 6-8 min